jiahh-ms/azure-docs/articles/purview/register-scan-azure-postgresql.md

 ## Register

-This section describes how to register an Azure database for PostgreSQL in Azure Purview using the [Purview Studio](https://web.purview.azure.com/).
+This section describes how to register an Azure database for PostgreSQL single server in Azure Purview using the [Purview Studio](https://web.purview.azure.com/).

 ### Authentication for registration

-Currently, to be able to manage and interact with an Azure database for PostgreSQL, only SQL Authentication is supported.
+Currently, to be able to manage and interact with a single server Azure database for PostgreSQL, only SQL Authentication is supported.

 #### SQL Authentication